You need to enable JavaScript to run this app.

 What Is the Best Month to Go to the Greek Islands?

-May and September are considered the best months to visit the Greek islands, offering warm, sunny weather without the intense heat or peak crowds of midsummer.
-In May, spring landscapes are still green and fresh, while September brings beautifully warm seas after summer and a calmer, more relaxed atmosphere.
-Both months are ideal for sightseeing, beach time, and island hopping, with better availability and a more comfortable overall travel experience.
+May and September are considered the best time to visit the Greek islands, offering warm weather and sunny days without the intense heat or peak crowds of midsummer.
+In May, late spring landscapes are still green and fresh, with average temperatures ideal for both sightseeing and early beach visits.
+September brings beautifully warm seas after summer and a calmer, more relaxed atmosphere across all Greek Islands.
+Both months offer the best time to visit Greece for island hopping, with better availability, pleasant average temperatures, and a more comfortable overall experience.
+For Greece tours focused on the islands, booking for May or September is highly recommended.

 What Is the Rainiest Month in Greece?